SergK/git-repo/README.rst

    -f, --force          Force update remote repository without any checks -p, --project        Project(s) to sync
-   -t, --num-thread     Number of worker threads (1 by default)
+   -t, --num-thread     Number of worker threads (1 by default) --junit-xml          Create sync report in JUnit XML format (can be used in Jenkins)

 ToDo